ceciliacase/money-coach-website/_posts/2017-12-27-Guilt-And-Shame.md

 img: GuiltyDog.jpg
 ---

 Do you feel guilty about your money past?
 Perhaps you've made a bad investment, or haven't invested at all.
-Maybe you trusted someone stole money from you, or you have a spending addiction.
+Maybe someone you trusted someone stole money from you, or you have a spending addiction.
 Whatever it is, we all have times that we have made bad decisions involving money, and that can lead to all sorts of negative emotions -- guilt, anger, betrayal, shame, and more.
 What's worse, over time it can leave you feeling in doubt of your own ability to manage money.

 <!--more-->